 Taylor University encourages students to take leadership roles in a variety of areas and organizations, even as freshmen.
 Joining one of our student organizations is a great way to make connections across campus, build your resume, and develop leadership skills.

 Student leaders in the Taylor Student Organization (TSO) work to create excellent programs and provide quality services that build Christian community, explore contemporary issues and popular culture through a Christian worldview, and add to the educational and spiritual environment of campus.
+There are also several student organizations in the Office of Intercultural Programs that support multicultural and international students.

 With over 100 diverse student leadership and cabinet positions offered through TSO, students can find teams that share their gifts and passions and allow them to cultivate their faith, leadership skills, and callings for service.
 Explore the following TSO programs to see where you can get involved: